Roger Spottiswoode

 John Roger Spottiswoode (born 5 January 1945) is a Canadian-British director, editor and writer of film and television.

 Early life

-He was born in Ottawa, Ontario, Canada, and was raised in Britain.
+Spottiswoode was born in Ottawa, Ontario, Canada, and was raised in Britain.
 His father Raymond Spottiswoode was a British film theoretician who worked at the National Film Board of Canada during the 1940s, directing short films such as Wings of a Continent.

 Career

 In the 1960s, Spottiswoode entered the British film industry as a trainee editor where he apprenticed under editor John Bloom.
 In the early 1970s Spottiswoode edited several films for Sam Peckinpah.

 He wanted to direct and Walter Hill advised him the best way in was to write a script.
 Hill and Spottiswoode collaborated on the scripts for 48 Hours and the never-made The Last Gun.

 Spottiswoode turned to directing in the early 1980s and has since directed a number of notable films and television productions, including Under Fire (1983) and the 1997 James Bond film Tomorrow Never Dies starring Pierce Brosnan.
 Spottiswoode was a member of the writing team responsible for 48 Hrs. starring Eddie Murphy and Nick Nolte.
 In 2000, he directed the science fiction action thriller The 6th Day starring Arnold Schwarzenegger.